 - 9. Tap Esc to close the dialog box without making a selection. - 10.
-Right-click the haircuts file and click the Rename button. - 11.
-Tap the \rightarrow key until the cursor moves to the end of the filename; type .rtf and tap [Enter].
+Right-click the haircuts file and choose Rename. - 11.
+Tap the → key until the cursor moves to the end of the filename; type .rtf and tap Enter.
 The file is renamed haircuts.rtf. - 12.
 Double-click the haircuts.rtf file to try to open it.
-If prompted to choose an app, choose Word.

 Depending on your computer's configuration, the file may open but display a page of strange characters rather than the image, or a dialog box may appear asking to convert the file.
 This is an image file, but the RTF file extension causes Windows to think it is a word-processing document.
 Simply changing the file extension does not change the file type.
-It just breaks the file association. - 13.
-Follow the step for your situation: - If prompted with a conversion prompt, click Cancel to close the prompt. - If prompted with a conversion prompt with no Cancel button, click an empty part of the Desktop to dismiss the prompt. - If the file opened and displayed a page of strange characters, close the program window. - 14.
-Right-click the haircuts.rtf file and click the Rename button. - 15.
+It just breaks the file association.

+- 13. Follow the step for your situation: - If prompted with a conversion prompt, click Cancel to close the prompt. - If prompted with a conversion prompt with no Cancel button, click an empty part of the Desktop to dismiss the prompt. - If the file opened and displayed a page of strange characters, close the program window. - 14.
+Right-click the haircuts.rtf file and choose Rename. - 15.
 Press the \rightarrow key until the cursor moves to the end of the filename. - 16.
 Tap Backspace three times to delete the letters in the file extension; type jpg and tap Enter. - 17.
 When prompted to change the file extension, click Yes.

 The file is renamed to haircuts.jpg.
-It is once again identified as an image file. - 18.
-Double-click the haircuts.jpg file.
+It is once again identified as an image file.

+18. Double-click the haircuts.jpg file.